 This statement sets out actions taken by Adare SEC to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.

-This statement relates to actions and activities during the financial year 1 November 2017 to 31 October 2018.
+This statement relates to actions and activities during the period 1st November 2018 to 31 December 2019.

 The procedure applies to all employees in Adare SEC.